Geriatric Fracture Program

 - Other specialized tests to detect an underlying cause for low bone density (PTH, TSH, among others)

 Once the results are received, our team will provide osteoporosis counseling treatment for patients.
 Follow up by either a rheumatologist or primary care physician will subsequently be provided on an outpatient basis.
 In addition, we offer in-home fall prevention and home safety programs to minimize the risk of a subsequent fall and fracture.

 Memorial Regional Hospital is the only healthcare facility in South Florida recognized as an Own the Bone Star Performer a national quality improvement program designed to help patients understand their risk for fractures and the steps they can take to prevent them, and positively impact osteoporosis treatment.

-Developed by the American Orthopaedic Association, we are proud to have been recognized with this distinction for the last three years (2018, 2019, 2020).
+Developed by the American Orthopaedic Association, we are proud to have been recognized with this distinction for the last four years (2018, 2019, 2020, 2021).